 LEAPFROG HOSPITAL SAFETY GRADE

+CentraState Medical Center was awarded an ‘A’ in fall 2019 Leapfrog Hospital Safety Grade, a national distinction recognizing CentraState’s achievements protecting patients from harm and providing safer health care.
 Developed under the guidance of an Expert Panel, the Leapfrog Hospital Safety Grade uses 30 measures of publicly available hospital safety data to assign grades of A, B, C, D and F to more than 2,600 U.S. hospitals twice per year.
 It is calculated by top patient safety experts, peer-reviewed, fully transparent and free to the public.
-CentraState Medical Center earned letter grade A in Spring 2017, letter grade B in Fall 2017 and letter grade B in Spring 2018.

 The Wellness Council of America (WELCOA) awarded CentraState Healthcare System the Platinum Well Workplace Award for its innovative employee wellness program.
 CentraState is one of only a few hospitals in the country to achieve platinum-level status.